IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/rules.md

 ## Troubleshooting

+### Finalized parameters

-If you see this error:
+If you see the following error while attempting to invoke the `hello` action with parameters:

 ```text
 error: Unable to invoke action 'hello': Request defines parameters that are not allowed (e.g., reserved properties).
 ```

+This likely means the action was turned into a web action causing all its bound parameters to become `final` (protected).

-while attempting to invoke the `hello` action with a `place` parameter, you’ll need to delete the old `hello` action and create it again:
+The simplest solution is to delete the old `hello` action and create it again:

 ```bash
 ibmcloud fn action delete hello